NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``Insulation/AssemblyEffectiveRValue``  double     F-ft2-hr/Btu  > 0          Yes                  Assembly R-value [#]_
   ======================================  =========  ============  ===========  =========  ========  ==================================

-  .. [#] InteriorAdjacentTo choices are "attic - vented", "attic - unvented", "living space", or "garage".
+  .. [#] InteriorAdjacentTo choices are "attic - vented", "attic - unvented", "conditioned space", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Azimuth not provided, and it's a *pitched* roof, modeled as four surfaces of equal area facing every direction.
          Azimuth is irrelevant for *flat* roofs.